timothycrosley/streamdeck-ui/docs/contributing/contributing-guide.md

 3. Do your magic here.
 4. Try to include tests for your code whenever its possible.
 5. Ensure your code matches the [HOPE-8 Coding Standard](https://github.com/hugapi/HOPE/blob/master/all/HOPE-8--Style-Guide-for-Hug-Code.md#hope-8----style-guide-for-hug-code) used by the project.
-    * You can use the `lint.sh` existing in the scripts directory: `bash scripts/lint.sh`.
+    - You can use the `lint.sh` existing in the scripts directory: `bash scripts/lint.sh`.
 This will let you know if everything is okay before you commit it.
 6. Ensure all tests pass, you can use the `test.sh` script inside the scripts directory, `bash scripts/test.sh`
 7. When commiting your changes, please make sure you follow the [Angular commit message format](https://gist.github.com/brianclements/841ea7bffdb01346392c).
 8. Submit a pull request to the main project repository via GitHub.
-    * Make sure your target branch is set to `develop`.
+    - Make sure your target branch is set to `develop`.

 Thanks for the contribution!
 It will quickly get reviewed, and, once accepted, will result in your name being added to the acknowledgments list :).

-## Thank you!
+## Thank you

 I can not tell you how thankful we are for the hard work done by streamdeck-linux-gui contributors like *you*.

 Thank you!